Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: The Erd o s-Renyi Model

 \subsection{Facets of \(G(n,p)\)}

 There are many well-known limitations to the model \(G(n,p)\), most notably that the expected degree distribution, average shortest path length, and various clustering metrics often do not match observations in real-world networks~\cite{newmannetworks}.
 However, one of the major advantages of working with \(G(n,p)\) is that it is defined in a way that often allows theoretical results to be obtained.
 For example, see~\cite{dali2022gammavector} for the use of the \(G(n,p)\) model in the study of Ehrhart theory for symmetric edge polytopes.
+In this subsection, we prove that for certain values of $p$, the typical $G(n,p)$ will have facets of a prescribed form.

 An established approach to the facet description of $\PG$ involves certain functions \(f:V\rightarrow \Z\) on the set \(V\) of vertices in \(G\).
 Specifically, it was shown in~\cite[Theorem 3.1]{higashitanijochemkomateusz} that the facets of \(\PG\) arise as follows.